Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/camera.rst

 .. note::

-    :red:`When plugging in or pulling out camera wire, please make sure Raspberry Pi is turned OFF.
+    :combo:`red font-bolder:When plugging in or pulling out camera wire, please make sure Raspberry Pi is turned OFF.
 Otherwise, it may burn out the camera.`

 Python Code Camera
 ----------------------------------------------------------------